Khushi-Balia/le-transpiler/README.md

 >Converts custom code (PYLOX) to C code, using flex and bison,

 To put it down simply, a transpiler has the following phases
-- Lexal Analysis (Lexing)
+- Lexical Analysis (Lexing)
 - Syntax Analysis (Parsing)
 - Code generation
 ----
 ## implementation details of transpiler
 ---
 ### 1) **LEXING**
-- Also known as tokenization , it converts a sequence of characters (string) to lexemes
+- Also known as tokenization, it converts a sequence of characters (string) to lexemes
-- These lexemes passes through lexer and it gives us tokens
+- These lexemes pass through the lexer and it gives us tokens
-- These tokens are then send forward to use in parsing
+- These tokens are then sent forward to use in parsing
 >Extention of a lex program is .l
 - These tokens are defined in [lexer.l](https://github.com/Khushi-Balia/le-transpiler/blob/main/src/lexer.l),

-### THREE COMPONENT OF LEXICAL CODE
+### THREE COMPONENTS OF LEXICAL CODE

 1) DEFINITION
 2) RULES